 Earlier we mentioned insulin, a hormone that helps regulate your blood sugar levels.
 When the levels spike, so does your oil production, contributing to clogged pores.

 It turns out that water affects your body’s ability to use insulin efficiently.
-If you’re dehydrated, your insulin can increase, which means your sebum levels raise too.
+If you’re dehydrated, your insulin can increase, which means your sebum levels rise too.

 So, how much water is enough?